cloudentity/ce-samples-ios-apps/simple-pkce/README.md

     }
 ```

-Recalling the Resources tab in the sample application, the scopes can be used to control which buttons are present, the titles the buttons have, and the resource that will be accessed when a button is tapped.
+Recall the Resources tab in the sample application.
+The scopes can be used to control which buttons are present, the titles the buttons have, and the resource that will be accessed when a button is tapped.
 In the sample application the scopes are set to `email openid profile`.
 Open the `scopeData.json` file under Resources in the project.

 ```json
 [